rtyler/brokenco.de/_posts/2020-10-22-smalltalk-inspiring-otto.md

 over the wire, but there are a number of practical problems with trying to send JSON over a unix socket, for example.

+---
+**Update 2020-10-30**: I have since decided to shy away from Nanomsg for the control socket and instead have opted for a small HTTP server listening on a unix socket.
+I chose this approach to make the debugging and client interactions much easier, even a totally bash-based shell step would be able to interact with it!

+---

 For the first implementation, I am planning to have a single long-lived socket for the duration of a pipeline's execution by the agent.
 By adding the `ipc` field to the invocation file (below), I should have the flexibility to allow an